 Essential oils for neck & back pain

 I have some lower back pain that is due to some alignment issues with my hips after having kids.
-I would have some pain relief with the oils — I tried all of them, but it was temporary and it would come back.
+I would have some sore muscle relief with the oils — I tried all of them, but it was temporary and it would come back.

 How long for pain relief with essential oils